RafaelGarciia/Pointer/README.md

 ## Installation

+The system is compiled into a single file for ease of use.
-Download the [latest executable](https://github.com/RafaelGarciia/Pointer/releases/tag/pointer) from the releases, run and use it.
+So download the [latest release](https://github.com/RafaelGarciia/Pointer/releases/tag/pointer), run and use it.

 ## Contributing